SteveStef/George-Washington-Website/README.md

 # George Washington Biography
-This is a static website made with html and css
+This is a simple static website made with html and css